-About a year ago, I tossed my scented lotions and got a moisturizer from the food aisle: sweet almond oil.
+A few years ago, I tossed my scented lotions and got a moisturizer from the food aisle: sweet almond oil.
 The move cleared out a lot of space in my vanity cabinet, because I now use almond oil as an all-in-one face, body, and hair moisturizer.
-I’ve become addicted to the convenience, as well as the all-natural skin benefits of sweet almond oil.
+I’ve become addicted to the convenience, as well as the all-natural skincare benefits of sweet almond oil.

 - It doesn’t cause breakouts.